 It is essential to be clear and concise in your email, explaining the reason for the cancellation and offering an apology for any inconvenience caused.
 If possible, suggest an alternative date or time for the meeting, and ensure that you follow up with a confirmation email once a new date is agreed upon.

 As much as you can, try to attend all the meetings you’ve confirmed you’ll be attending.
 Scheduling a meeting often causes people to change their schedules, oftentimes to their disadvantage.
-Cancelling a meeting does the same thing to their schedules.
-This is why an email cancelling a meeting is more about the other party than it is about you.
+Canceling a meeting does the same thing to their schedules.
+This is why an email canceling a meeting is more about the other party than it is about you.

-An email cancelling a meeting is a formal and polite way of letting people know you’re not going to attend an already scheduled meeting.
-An email cancelling a meeting is written to either call the meeting off indefinitely, or to reschedule.
+An email canceling a meeting is a formal and polite way of letting people know you’re not going to attend an already scheduled meeting.
+An email canceling a meeting is written to either call the meeting off indefinitely or to reschedule.

 One of the best ways to cancel an email is via call especially if the meeting was between you and another party, this is mainly because a call relays this information in real-time.
 If you’re having a meeting with over 5 people, calling each of them would be ineffective and counterproductive.

 If you call to cancel a meeting, you should also send an email and adjust your calendar to reflect this change.